DOCGroup/ACE_TAO/README.md

 ACE/TAO/CIAO/DAnCE
 ==================

-See [Douglas C. Schmidt website](http://www.dre.vanderbilt.edu/~schmidt)  for more information about ACE/TAO/CIAO/DAnCE (ATCD for short)
+See [Douglas C. Schmidt website](http://www.dre.vanderbilt.edu/~schmidt)  for more information about ACE/TAO

-The quality of ATCD is monitored through our distributed [scoreboard](http://www.dre.vanderbilt.edu/scoreboard/)
+The quality of ACE/TAO is monitored through our distributed [scoreboard](http://www.dre.vanderbilt.edu/scoreboard/)

 Travis-CI status